Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 Miami (OH) Stats and Trends

-- Miami (OH) has played 11 games, with five wins against the spread.
+- In Miami (OH)'s 11 games this year, it has five wins against the spread.

-- So far this season, the RedHawks have been installed as underdogs by a 1-point margin or more five times and are 3-2 ATS in those matchups.
+- The RedHawks are 3-2 ATS when underdogs by 1 point or more this season.

 - Miami (OH) is 2-2 against the spread and 4-0 overall when the team scores more than 33.5 points.

-- The RedHawks have 10 giveaways this season, while the Golden Flashes have 21 takeaways .
+- This year the RedHawks have 10 turnovers, 11 fewer than the Golden Flashes have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.